hde-oliv/libft/README.md

 </tbody>
 </table>

-OBS: I know that isspace is a Libc function, but it wasn&rsquo;t part of the Libft project
+OBS: I know that isspace is a Libc function, but it wasn&rsquo;t part of the Libft project.

 <a id="org44c4196"></a>